ArdaAlp/API-Authentication-Flask/README.md

 ## Contributing 🤝

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Notes 🔧
+- *This project is for prototyping purposes, and passwords are stored as plain text.
+Hashing should be used in a production environment.*

+- ***To enhance the project**, you could add user roles, token-based authentication, or integrate a frontend framework.*

+- *The project language is Turkish and new language support **coming soon...***

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)